-where $\ast$ denotes convolution, $\mathbf{k}_i^j$ is a 2D spatial kernel associated with $i_{th}$ output channel $\mathbf{y}_i$ and convolves on $j_{th}$ input channel $\mathbf{x}_j$.
-Each $\mathbf{y}_i$ is typically followed by some output nonlinearity, which is omitted here for succinctness.
-We illustrate the channel level representation in Figure~\ref{fig:channel}
+where $\ast$ denotes convolution operation, and $\mathbf{w}_i^j$ is a 2D spatial kernel associated with $i_{th}$ output channel $\mathbf{y}_i$ and convolves on $j_{th}$ input channel $\mathbf{x}_j$.
+For a typical convolutional layer, each output channel $\mathbf{y}_i$ is connected to all the input channels $\mathbf{X}$ and is typically followed by some output nonlinearity, which is omitted here for succinctness.

-We argue that the channel level representation is closer to the nature of convolutional transformation of CNNs.
-Structurally, CNNs consist of a stack of convolutional layers and for each convolutional layer, the transformation convolves over channels as is in Equation~\ref{formular:conv_op}.
-Unlike dense layers such as fully connected layers where each connection between input and output neurons is coupled with one learnable weight, neurons in the same channel share one same filter kernel for each single output channel in CNNs.
-Such weight sharing strategy greatly reduces the number of parameters of CNNs and implicates that CNNs extract features in the channel level.
-This is corroborated by the visualization of convolutional kernels in AlexNet~\cite{krizhevsky2012imagenet}, filter kernels of the data-connected layer learn to identify orientations and colored blobs.
-In deconvnet visualization of ZFNet~\cite{zeiler2014visualizing}, output channels are also shown to detect certain kind of features, where increasing invariance and class discrimination is observed ascending the layers.
+We argue that the channel level representation more natural to the convolutional transformation of CNNs.
+Structurally, CNNs consist of a stack of convolutional layers and for each convolutional layer, the transformation convolves over channels as in Equation~\ref{formular:conv_op}.
+Unlike dense layers such as fully connected layers where each connection between input and output neurons is coupled with one learnable weight, neurons within the same channel share the same filter kernel for each output channel in CNNs.
+Such a weight sharing strategy dramatically reduces the number of parameters of CNNs and suggests that CNNs extract features at the channel level.
+This is also supported by the visualization of convolutional kernels~\cite{krizhevsky2012imagenet,zeiler2014visualizing}, where filter kernels of the input-connected layer learn to identify orientations and colored blobs with increasing invariance, and class discrimination is observed ascending the layers.